AhmadSiwi/Matrix/README.md

 # Matrix
-A matrix calculator that add, subtract, multiply, raise to a power, get the transpose, and calculate the determinant
+A matrix calculator that add, subtract, multiply, raise to a power, and get the transpose matrix.py is the class and I used it in main.py module